phalcon-orphanage/docs/en/installation.md

 For the `libpcre3-dev` package you can use the following commands:

 ### Pecl
 The Pecl installation method is available for Windows, Linux and MacOS.
 Under windows pre-compiled dll files will be used.
-Under Linux and MacOS it will compile phalcon locally so it could be faster to use a different installation method on these platforms.
+Under Linux and MacOS it will compile Phalcon locally so it could be faster to use a different installation method on these platforms.
 To install using Pecl make sure you have [pecl/pear][install-pecl] installed.
 ```
 pecl channel-update pecl.php.net
 pecl install phalcon